Ali Olwan

-Ali Iyad Ali Olwan (علي إياد علي علوان; born 26 March 2000) is a Jordanian professional footballer who plays as a forward for Iraq Stars League club Al-Karma.
-He also represents the Jordan national team.
+Ali Iyad Ali Olwan (علي إياد علي علوان; born 26 March 2000) is a Jordanian professional footballer who plays as a forward for Qatar Stars League club Al-Sailiya and the Jordan national team.

 Club career

+Early career

 Olwan was a product of Amman based clubs Al-Wehdat and later Al-Jazeera.
 In July 2020, he was promoted to Al-Jazeera's first time at the age of 18.

 Al-Shamal

 In January 2022, Olwan joined Qatar Stars League club Al-Shamal in a 2.5 years contract for a reported transfer fee of €200,000.

 Selangor

 Following his expiring contract with Al-Shamal, Olwan moved abroad to Malaysia and joined Malaysia Super League club Selangor on 5 August 2024.
 On 14 September, Olwan scored on his debut for the club in a 4–0 league win over Kuching City.
 During the 2024–25 AFC Champions League Two fixture against Korean giants Jeonbuk Hyundai Motors on 23 October 2024, Olwan scored a goal to secure a 2–1 win for Selangor.